kimdoh/id_proto/week3/single.md

 -----

-Setup a basic html file.
+Setup a basic html file on your server and access it with your browser.

 ```
 <html>